Trigger a Flow from JavaScript

 This post will give an overview of how to trigger a flow from JavaScript.

 Note - This code example has been tested in various cloud environments.
-The user MUST be licensed for Flow in order for the authentication to work.
+The user MUST be licensed which maybe an issue for external users.
+The correct Flow endpoint must be used for authentication, based on the cloud enviornment.
+An additional request to retrieve the flow authentication token maybe necessary for other cloud environments.

 Flow & SharePoint Development